おにぎり

 Onigiri Time Onigiri-ya

-[Access] Approx. 8-minute walk from Showacho Station Exit No. 4.
+[Access] Approx. 8-minute walk from Showacho Station Exit No. 4 on the Midosuji Line.